Geometric-Aware Low-Light Image and Video Enhancement via Depth Guidance: Introduction

 Extensive experiments are conducted on public LLIE and LLVE datasets with various target networks.
 Experimental results demonstrate that our GG-LLERF can be combined with existing LLIE and LLVE frameworks to improve their performance on varying datasets.
-In summary, our contribution is three-fold. \begin{itemize} \item We are the first to propose adopting the designed suitable depth-aware features as the prior for LLIE and LLVE tasks, and we formulate the corresponding Geometry-Guided Low-Light Enhancement Refine Framework. \item HDGFFM is proposed to conduct feature fusion in an effective attention computation manner. \item Extensive experiments are conducted on different datasets and networks, showing the effectiveness of our strategy. \end{itemize}
+The improvement is more significant compared to other methods using different priors, such as SKF~\cite{wu2023skf}.
+In summary, our contribution is three-fold. \begin{itemize} \item To the best of our knowledge, we are the first to propose using specially designed depth-aware features from input low-light images as priors for LLIE and LLVE tasks.
+While some previous methods rely on depth features extracted from the depth map, we uniquely assert the rationality of depth-aware features.
+The formulation strategy of depth-aware features is one of our key contributions. \item We have designed the overall structure of the Geometry-Guided Low-Light Enhancement Refine Framework, including the points at which feature fusion is conducted and the type of depth priors to be fused.
+This strategy is plug-and-play, allowing it to be seamlessly integrated into any low-light enhancement network. \item We propose the HDGFFM to perform feature fusion between depth-aware and image content features using a novel attention computation method.
+Compared to previous strategies, our approach integrates both self-attention and cross-attention between image and depth-aware features, along with the correlation modeling. \end{itemize}